m-lab/website/README.md

 2. Run Jekyll server and pass in a blank baseurl to preview in development mode `jekyll serve --baseurl`.
 3. View the generated site by going to [http://localhost:4000/](http://localhost:4000/)

+### Pre-commit Hook

+Local Developers should also install the pre-commit hook that comes packaged with this repository that will alert and automatically remove trailing whitespaces to minimize git diff noise.
+In order to install the pre-commit hook, run the following command to create a symbolic link:
+``ln -s ../../pre-commit .git/hooks/pre-commit``.

 ### HTML Compression

 This site enables HTML Compression for optimizing performance.
 If it is desired to not compress pages while doing development, developers can simply remove the ``layout: compress`` from the default template in the _layouts folder.